 Making great literacy lessons easy.
 Why join Plazoom?

-Emotive language – Teaching tips for KS2 vocabulary
+Emotive language – Teaching tips, examples & resources for KS2

 Image of Sue